Graph-ICS/Graph-ICS/readme.md

 ## 6. Install and Build ITK

 6.1.
-Create a folder "lib" in D: (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder)
+Create a folder "lib" in D: (you can also install create a folder "lib" somewhere else, but you have to change some lines in the CMake textfile later and **pay attention to the paths which are used as a example in this installation guide, you have to changed them to your path where you have created your lib folder**)
+Note: Don't choose a path which is too long because you might get in trouble due to the restriction CMake has on the length of the path variables

 6.1.
 In D:\lib create a subfolder “ ITK ” with a subfolder “ bin ” so that the path looks like this: D:\lib\Itk\bin
 6.2.
 Go to https://github.com/InsightSoftwareConsortium/ITK

 - Go to branches